 In the next few years, IoT will be expanded further and every day more devices are put online.
 Where will this growth take place?
 Retail, the health sector and industry should see the largest growth.
 Forrester Research predicted that with continued growth, IoT will become the backbone of customer use.
 The information gathered by IoT is the basis for artificial intelligence and will change the world through more transparency.

 Besides 5G and IoT, artificial intelligence is also in 2019 one of the most important IT trends.
 Furthermore, the outsourcing of data into the cloud and fog computing is becoming increasingly important to satisfy the constant growth of data volumes.
-In future, new, innovative business models will hardly be possible without these technologies.
+In future, new and innovative business models will hardly be possible without these technologies.

 - Image 1: © Pixabay | pexels.com

 - Image 2: © geralt | pixabay.com